History with Gaelic Studies BA (Hons)

 Year 2 - DipHE

-You will choose one further option module from a range of history, literature, archaeology and other humanities subjects, including Gaelic studies - these may include:
+You will also choose one further option module from our range of humanities and social science subjects.

 Year 3 - BA